rev-net/memo/memo.md

 Revnets are easy to use, a bicycle for online economies.
 They resolve the three dilemmas above by creating openly accounted-for financial networks with bounded risks that benefit those who pay fees, invest, help the network grow and stick around.
 They are great for startups overcoming the cold start problem, and a great exit strategy for established organizations such as governance DAOs like UNI, ENS, ARB, JBX, and others who prefer tending towards autopilot growth benefiting all members.

 Importantly, revnets aren't just an esoteric tool for obscure internet subcultures.
 Blackrock CEO Larry Fink and prominent others say the necessary and inevitable tokenization of everything will enhance the landscape of finance.
 As Fink puts it, "the next generation for markets, the next generation for securities, will be tokenization of securities."[^2] We have understood this for years.
-We think revnets will participate in the mainstream's vision by being the most productive structure for both large organizations and small businesses to tokenize revenues, fundraises, compensation, and financial partnerships globally.
+We think revnets will participate in the mainstream's vision by being the most productive structure for both large organizations and small businesses who will need to have their revenues, fundraises, compensation, and global financial partnerships tokenized in order to better serve their customers.
 Revnets are the SAFE and C-Corp agreements of this economy, but 100x better.

 We're deploying a $REV revnet that'll earn 2.5% of all funds cashed out from fundraises and revenues from all revnets.
 We invite you to take part in $REV, the first 90 days favor grassroots investors on equal terms.
 We're also supporting the launch of revnets for six other spectacular projects we've been working with, demonstrating how revnets are: